Lewiscowles1986/graphql-server-example/README.md

 ## Usage

-There are two operations currently:
+There are three operations currently:

 - get all books
+- get specific book
 - create a new book for the collection

 ## Running